Highway 1 (Tasmania): History

-Highway 1 was created as part of the National Route Numbering system, adopted in 1955.
-The route was compiled from an existing network of state and local roads and tracks.
+The history of Highway 1 in Tasmania dates back to its creation as part of the National Route Numbering system in 1955.
+The route was compiled from an existing network of state and local roads and tracks, connecting Hobart to the state’s north coast and Launceston via a 3.8-kilometer spur.
+This highway also exists on the mainland of Australia, linking state capitals via a circular route around the coastline.

 Route description

 Highway 1 commences in the Hobart city centre as the Brooker Highway, and travels 17 km north on parallel trajectory to the River Derwent until it reaches Granton, where the Highway ends.
-From this point the Midland Highway becomes Route 1 and travels over the River Derwent and passes through the newly constructed Brighton Bypass before continuing north towards Launceston.
+From this point the Midland Highway becomes Route 1 and travels over the River Derwent and passes through the Brighton Bypass before continuing north towards Launceston.
 A 3.8 km long spur section of Highway 1 travels into the centre of Launceston, first as the continuation of the Midland Highway, and then as a Couplet – northbound on Bathurst Street, and southbound on Wellington Street.
 South of Launceston, Highway 1 continues west as the Bass Highway to Deloraine, after which it travels north to Devonport, and then west along the northern coast to the route's terminus in Burnie.
 The Bass Highway, however, continues towards Marrawah on the state's west coast.